Anton Hood: Career

 Hood was promoted to skip the New Zealand men's team for the 2022–23 curling season, leading his team of Ben Smith at third, Sargon at second and Walker at lead.
 The team represented New Zealand at the inaugural Pan Continental Curling Championships in 2022.
 There, Hood led the team to a 3–4 record, finishing in fifth place, but good enough to qualify for the 2023 World Men's Curling Championship, Hood's first men's world championship appearance.
 It was New Zealand's first trip to the Worlds since 2012.
 Hood won the 2023 Collie Campbell Memorial Award.

 In September 2023, to be able to train and attend tournaments in Canada for the 2023–24 curling season, Hood and his teammates made news by moving into a retirement residence in Calgary, Alberta for training and lived there until March 2024.
 During the season, the team represented New Zealand at the 2023 Pan Continental Curling Championships, where they finished with a 4–3 record, missing the playoffs but qualifying New Zealand for their second consecutive world championship appearance in the 2024 World Men's Curling Championship.
 At the Worlds, the team would struggle, finishing with an 0–12 record.
 The team would represent New Zealand again at the 2024 Pan Continental Curling Championships, finishing with a 2–5 record, failing to go to their third consecutive world championship.
 However, their appearance at the 2024 Worlds qualified the team to represent New Zealand at the 2025 Pre-Olympic Qualification Event, where they would finish 3rd, and qualify for the 2025 Olympic Qualification Event.

+In 2025, Hood was selected to be a competitor in the inaugural Rock League season as a member of the Typhoon Curling Club.